diabolical-ninja/yeltahir.com/content/posts/zoot/index.md

 Fortunately a bunch of smart folk in the machine learning community have thought of this and developed something called Natural Language Understanding (NLU).
 For us there were two tools in the NLU toolkit of particular interest.

-### Intent Classifcation
+### Intent Classification

-The goal here is to be able to tag a sentance or user message with the general intent of the request.
+The goal here is to be able to tag a sentence or user message with the general intent of the request.
 A single intent, for example "What's On?" could be phrased multiple ways and we want to learn that they all have the same meaning.
 If someone says "what's on", "who's playing tonight" or "what's crackalackin'" we want to learn they all share the same intent.
 For Zoot we have four intents:

 * `whats_on`: For messages asking what's on, where and when
 * `venues`: When people what to know all venues around town